Leyla Harding: 2008–2011

-2013–present
+2013–2018

 Leyla returns, demanding to speak to Alicia and Jacob.
 She meets David and tells him that Jacob has been emailing her, as he knows she is his biological mother.
 Leyla then learns that David is marrying Alicia.
 Val Pollard (Charlie Hardwick) lock Leyla in a cupboard, to stop her ruining the wedding.
 She is later let out and sees Alicia, who promptly slaps her.

 Alicia sees that Jacob is confused and upset, following Leyla's visit, and agrees to let her be part of Jacob's life.
 After dropping Leyla at her flat, Alicia sees her leave and follows her to a strip club.
 She learns that Leyla is now a pole dancer and angrily drags her offstage before being arrested on suspicion of soliciting.
 They are released the next day and Leyla returns to Emmerdale with Alicia, much to David's annoyance.
 Leyla makes friends with Priya Sharma (Fiona Wade) who helps her get a job at the factory.
 She moves in with Katie Sugden (Sammy Winward).
 Leyla tries to help Priya through her pregnancy, as she has an eating disorder.
 She is surprised to learn that David is the baby's father but more concerned that Priya is putting the baby at risk.
 She denies that she has an eating problem but finally confides in her and Leyla accompanies Priya to a scan, where they are told the baby is smaller than average, but unharmed.
 However, Priya is worried but repeatedly tells Leyla not to tell anyone, adamant that she can cope alone.
 However, Leyla tells Jai Sharma (Chris Bisson), and he forces her to eat a biscuit, making her angry.
 She is also angry with Leyla for telling him but Leyla also tells Alicia.

 Alicia receives a £70,000 inheritance from the recently deceased Keith Cheesedale.
 Alicia accepts the money and learns that Mr. Cheesedale was Leyla's boss/lover.
 The money was mistakenly given to Alicia as Leyla's stage name was "Alicia Harding".
 Alicia and David refuse to give Leyla the money until Jacob throws it in the river.
 David and Leyla recover most of it and she repays Jacob the money he lent her and gives Alicia and David enough for a new car.
 A delighted Leyla then enjoys her windfall.